General Questions

 If you enrol in a vocational education course or qualification, you can commence your studies at any time on confirmation of enrolment and payment.
 Courses and qualifications usually become active within a few hours of payment.

-Our experienced and knowledgeable Course Advice team are available to answer all your questions, whether they’re about available courses, enrolment dates, completion pathways or just general study advice.
+Our experienced and knowledgeable Student Advice team are available to answer all your questions, whether they’re about available courses, enrolment dates, completion pathways or just general study advice.

-To get in touch, simply send them an email at studentadvice@kaplan.edu.au or give them a call on 1300 135 798.
+For higher education, simply send them an email at studentadvice@kaplan.edu.au or give them a call on 1300 135 798 (option 1).

 Once you’ve enrolled with us, our Student Advice team will be in regular contact with you throughout your time of study.
 They’ll keep you up to date with important information and will be ready to help you with advice whenever they can.